 To be the go-to resource on work-life balance for both companies and parents.

 We recognize that women have been declining in the workforce since 1999.
 We believe that mothers play an incredible role in growing the future generation and a vital role in today’s workforce.
 Yet we know many new working mothers feel overwhelmed balancing childcare and career.
-This does lead to great stress, inevitable burnout, and women not living up to true potential.
-We believe that it is crucial to have a dedicated focus to keep mothers working and motivated and that companies need to embrace true culture change fin order to keep top talent.
+This leads to great stress, inevitable burnout, and women not living up to true potential.
+We believe that it is crucial to have a dedicated focus to keep mothers working and motivated and that companies need to embrace true culture change in order to keep top talent.

 A native Houstonian, Amy Landry, earned her Bachelor’s of Science in Hospitality Administration from Stephen F. Austin State University and attended graduate school at the University of Houston’s, Conrad Hilton College.
 Amy’s extensive work experience includes work at The Walt Disney World Company, Disney Cruise Lines, and Hilton Worldwide.
 While with Hilton, she gain unique experience in developing service and leadership training for creation of a worldwide brand, The Waldorf Astoria Resorts and was the training brain behind the re-launch of the legendary Roosevelt Hotel in New Orleans.

-Amy Landry is Founder and CEO of Landry Corporate Training, LLC specializing in leadership and team development.
 Landry is a certified Human Resources professional through the Society of Human Resources (SHRM-CP) and a certified practitioner for Meyers Briggs Type Indicator Assessment (MBTI®).
 From her unique work with women in business, Landry was selected to serve on Loyola University’s inaugural Women’s Leadership Academy Advisory Committee and now serves as the Program Facilitator for Loyola’s University’s Women’s Leadership Academy.